-Daycare, Grandparent, Pod Or Nanny?
+Day Care, Grandparent, Pod Or Nanny?
 How To Manage The Risks Of Pandemic Child Care

 Key Questions: Do parents and the nanny have open communication about everyone's level of caution when outside the home?
 Is everyone able to practice good hygiene and risk mitigation when in the home?

 Professional in-home child care has appeared, for many, to be a relatively safe option.
-And data from Care.com, one of the largest online clearinghouses for this service, bears that out.
-"We're seeing a triple-digit percent increase in demand for in-home care on our platform," Tim Allen, the company's CEO noted in an email to NPR.
-A survey his organization carried out in late May found that more than 63% of parents weren't comfortable at the time sending children to daycare.
+And data from Care.com, one of the largest online clearinghouses for this service, bear that out.
+"We're seeing a triple-digit percent increase in demand for in-home care on our platform," Tim Allen, the company's CEO, noted in an email to NPR.
+A survey his organization carried out in late May found that more than 63% of parents weren't comfortable at the time sending children to day care.
 Virus cases have only increased since then.

 But there are still risks to consider — and ways to minimize them.